MuathOthman/EcoPlugBackend/README.md

 ## Introduction

+This is the Backend for the EcoPlug and here is the Frontend side of the EcoPLug : [Frontend_EcoPlug](https://github.com/MuathOthman/EcoPlugMobileApp)

 Welcome to EcoPlug, an open-source electric vehicle (EV) charging system!
 This project aims to provide a scalable and efficient solution for managing EV charging stations.
 The system allows users to locate charging stations, view their details, and perform charging transactions seamlessly.

 ### Table of Contents